-All cash investments not held in a transactional account are invested in short-term deposits with Australia's "Big 4" commercial banks or in cash management trusts which invest predominantly in short-term securities with an A1+ rating.
+All cash investments not held in a transactional account (including with a custodian) are invested in short-term deposits with Australia's "Big 4" commercial banks or in cash management trusts which invest predominantly in short-term securities with an A1+ rating.
 In the unlikely event of a bank default or default on the underlying securities in the cash trust, there is a risk of losing the cash deposits and any accrued unpaid interest.